zubinchopra/portaldocs/portal-sdk/templates/portalfx-parts-revealContent.md

 	}
 }
 ```

+### Calling from onInputsSet

+ Calling the `onInputsSet` method to return a promise behaves consistently, whether or not the part makes use of the  `container.revealContent()` method.
+Consequently, the  `container.revealContent()`method can optimize the behavior of the part that is being developed.
+There are two methodologies that are used to call the `container.revealContent()` method.

-More often, you'll call `container.revealContent()` once some essential, fast-loading data is loaded:
+It is common to call the  `container.revealContent()` method after some essential, fast-loading data is loaded, as in the following example.

 ```ts
 public onInputsSet(inputs: MyPartInputs): Promise {